 - In response to a mosquito complaint where the biting species has been identified as a container breeder.
-The surveillance will be undertaken on a number of properties in the same vicinity of the complaints premises, - When adult Aedes aegypti and Aedes albopictus have been identified through adult mosquito surveillance, - At the Rockhampton Airport and a radius of 400 metres from the airport prior to and after international flights.
+The surveillance will be undertaken on a number of properties in the same vicinity of the complaints premises, - When adult Aedes aegypti and Aedes albopictus have been identified through adult mosquito surveillance, at the Rockhampton Airport and a radius of 400 metres from the airport prior to and after international flights.

-Through surveys containers that are breeding or could breed container breeding mosquitoes are identified and where possible source reduction is undertaken.
+Through surveys containers that are breeding or could breed mosquitoes are identified and where possible source reduction is undertaken.
+Drones may be used to check gutters and rainwater tanks for breeding.

-Any larvae collected will be identified to determine the species.
+Larvae collected will be identified to determine the species, when required.
 Where possible, surveillance will be undertaken with the occupier of the premises.